 - start with telling the most important results or another message of your research that raises interest among the public

 - bring forth the meaning of your research and its results from a wider perspective

 - mention the connection of your results to public debate

 - if the results can be applied in practice, explain how.

 Conclude the draft with information about the public defence, general information about your education and professional background, your contact information and the publication data of your dissertation.

 The Communications and External Relations will write a Finnish version of the press release and send it to the media.
 The English version will be published on the university's website.
 The media represented in the Finnish distribution list are the largest national newspapers and broadcasting companies, and regional and local newspapers.
 The Communications and External Relations will also post information about your dissertation and public defence on the website, social media, and the Kide magazine.

 You can agree on sending the press release to any other popular publications and magazines and smaller local newspapers.
-As a researcher, you are responsible for communication with publications in your own field and your co-operation partners.
+As a researcher, naturally, you are responsible for communicating with publications in your own field and with your co-operation partners.

 We recommend that you take initiative in communicating about your dissertation and use your relations to the media.
 Please ask the journalists to comply with the embargo you have agreed on with the Communications and External Relations.
 Articles agreed on beforehand should not be published before other media have received our press release.